movementlabsxyz/MIP/MIP/mip-74/README.md

 The guiding principles of the design of the Rate Limiter are:

-1. the Governance Operator monitors the Native Bridge, and in case of an attack or fault, it SHOULD take at most $\Delta$ time units to detect the issue and pause the bridge.
+1. The Governance Operator monitors the Native Bridge, and in case of an attack or fault, it SHOULD take at most $\Delta$ time units to detect the issue and pause the bridge.
-2. we want to make sure that the total amount that is transferred within $\Delta$ time units (and that could potentially result from  malicious behaviors) is ALWAYS covered by the insurance fund.
+2. We want to make sure that the total amount that is transferred within $\Delta$ time units (and that could potentially result from malicious behaviors) is ALWAYS covered by the insurance fund.

 ### Rate Limiter

 The Rate Limiter limits the volume of assets that can be transferred within a time window.
-The Rate Limiter MUST be implemented as part of the L1 Native Bridge contract and the L2 Native Bridge contract.
+The assets are managed by the smart contracts on L2 and L1, and we MAY build the rate limiter logics as part of the L1 Native Bridge contract and the L2 Native Bridge contract.

 #### Insurance funds